tonymccrae-ee/sole-trader-identification-frontend/TestREADME.md

    - Shown in the footer - a link to the accessibility statement for the calling service
    - This is currently autofilled but can be changed

+6. Full Name Page Label (Optional)

+   - To customise title and H1 of the starting journey page
+   - Currently, this is empty by default, so the default page title and H1 will be used

 ### GET /test-only/create-journey